Baptistemontan/leptos_i18n/README.md

 advice is to enable it for debug builds but disable it for release builds.

 The `suppress_key_warnings` feature remove the warning emission of the `load_locales!()` macro when some keys are missing or ignored.

+The `json_files` feature tell the macro to expect JSON files for the locales, enabled by default

+The `yaml_files` feature tell the macro to expect YAML files for the locales

 ## Contributing